 Prior to joining the San Francisco Civic Symphony, Gerri performed for many years with the Old First Presbyterian Church orchestra, and in the pit for the annual musical theater productions staged by Town School under the baton of Patty Warner.

 John joined the board of directors in 2015 after having played with the Civic Symphony for four years and serving on committees for three.
 He is part of the finance committee, helping to coordinate the construction of the association’s annual budget.
 He continues to serve on the governance committee where he helped formulate the association’s by-laws in 2012 that established the overall organization of the association’s activities.
 He has continued in his role of facilities coordinator, also starting in 2012, researching and negotiating venues and support services for the association’s ensembles’ rehearsals and performances.
 He looks forward to helping make the association’s third annual fundraising dinner and gala a success in the Spring of 2018.

 He is hard-pressed to name a favorite piece, but still loves Tchaikovsky’s Capriccio Italien, which was on an album he found in his parents’ collection as a young boy.

-Sarah Locher joined the CSASF Board in Fall of 2015 and serves as the chair of the Marketing & Development Committee.
-She began playing cello with the San Francisco Civic Symphony in 2014 and has also performed with Mozart to Mendelssohn.
+Sarah Locher joined the SF Civic Music Board in Fall of 2015 and serves as the chair of the Marketing & Development Committee.
+She began playing cello with the Civic Symphony in 2014 and has also performed with Mozart to Mendelssohn.
 Outside of SF Civic Music, Sarah is the Data & Performance Lead at San Francisco's Department of Homelessness and Supportive Housing where she specializes in performance analysis and process improvement.
 She has professional and volunteer experience in fundraising and grant-writing for a variety of nonprofit causes and previously worked at the Presidio Trust to create leadership development programs for social impact leaders.
 Her favorite piece of music is currently Ravel’s String Quartet in F major.

 Doe joined the board in the early 2000s, around the time of the inception of the Civic Symphony’s non-profit board.
 Doe joined the orchestra in the mid 70’s and has played with them since, except for a break between 1987 – 2001.